 Located in Gatineau, Quebec, across the Ottawa River from Parliament Hill, the Canadian Museum of History is the biggest museum in Canada.

-The venue is just 5 minutes by car from downtown Ottawa, on the west side of the Alexandra Bridge.
+The venue is just five minutes by car from downtown Ottawa, on the west side of the Alexandra Bridge.
 It’s a most interesting place and home to millions of artifacts.

 The Museum of History

 While technically not in Ottawa, the Museum of History sits across from Canada’s Parliament Buildings, on the other side of the Ottawa River.
-It’s the most popular museum in Canada, attracting over 1,200,000 guests annually.
-It contains over 6 acres of displays, 2 large theatres and a number of online exhibits that only add to the amount of things that can be explored in the huge number of collections.
+It’s the most popular museum in Canada, attracting over 1.2-million guests annually.
+It contains over six acres of displays, two large theatres and a number of online exhibits that only add to the amount of things that can be explored in the huge number of collections.

 The museum’s address is 100 Laurier Street.
 It’s in Gatineau, just on the other side of the Alexandra Bridge from downtown Ottawa.